 We have initiated a clinical program to support a follow-on indication of XHANCE for the treatment of chronic sinusitis.
 We anticipate submitting a prior approval efficacy supplement to support the approval of the new indication under our currently approved 505(b)(2) NDA.
 Because there is no FDA-approved product for the treatment of chronic sinusitis, we believe there is substantial risk and uncertainty in planning and conducting adequate clinical trials to meet FDA requirements to support approval for this indication.
 If the clinical program required by the FDA is more costly or time-consuming than anticipated, we may decide to cease the pursuit of this follow-on indication.
-Additionally, clinical trials for this indication may not demonstrate sufficient efficacy or safety to support FDA approval for a follow-on indication for the treatment of chronic sinusitis, our promotion of XHANCE will be limited to nasal polyps, which would limit our potential sales of XHANCE.
+Additionally, clinical trials for this indication may not demonstrate sufficient efficacy or safety to support FDA approval for a follow-on indication for XHANCE.
+If we do not obtain a follow-on indication for the treatment of chronic sinusitis, our promotion of XHANCE will be limited to nasal polyps, which would limit our potential sales of XHANCE.